The FAFSA (Free Application for Federal Student Aid) is used to determine your eligibility for federal student financial aid.

 You will need records of untaxed income, Federal Income Tax Returns, W-2 forms, bank statements and investment records for yourself and your spouse (if married).

 Only students who have been admitted to an approved degree or certificate program are eligible to receive a financial aid award.
 Financial aid awards will be offered to admitted students within 7 business days after the FAFSA results are received in the Office of Financial Aid.
 Once the student’s financial aid file is completed, he/she will receive notification in the mail.
-Returning students are notified via email of the availalability of the aware on the student portal, CU Connect.
+Returning students will not receive paper award letters in the mail.
+They are notified via email of the availability of the award on the student portal, CU Connect.
+Be sure to check your Concordia email frequently for important notices from the Office of Financial Aid.

 Many local organizations and businesses provide assistance to help students attend college.
 Websites like www.fastweb.com and the Illinois Student Assistance Commission’s website www.collegezone.com are excellent resources for additional information on scholarships.